maxwellito/vivus/readme.md

 - `test` run Karma
 - `develop` keep watching your files, if any change is applied, Gulp will run the task(s) related to it.

+## Troubleshoot

+For Firefox users, you might encounter some glitches, depending on your SVG and browser version.
+On versions before 36, there is a problem to retrieve path length via `getTotalLength` method.
+Returning 174321516544 instead of 209 (I'm not exagerating, it come from a real case), messing up the entire animation treatment.
+Unfortunately, there's nothing that this library can do, this is due to Firefox.
+I hope to find a workaround.
+At the moment, I can only recommend you to test your animation on previous versions of Firefox.

 ## Debug

 For an easier debug, have a look to the attribute `map` of your Vivus object.
 This one contain the mapping of your animation.
 If you're using Google Chrome, I recommand you to use `console.table` to get a nice output of the array, which will make your debug easier.